Why the Basketball Academy was created

 - Many of the students that have taken part have learned new skills and gone on to college.

-- Scholar athletes are awarded savings bonds for outstanding academic achievement.
+- Scholar athletes are awarded gift cards for outstanding academic achievement.

 - Has proven to be a successful program, offering students, administrators, parents, and the greater community more than just a game.